Terradue/doc-developer-sandbox/source/developer/debug.rst

    :alt: Attempts output

 *Congrat !*
-*You have  an Exit function to your run executable, and visualized the associated log message generated from the task completion*
+*You learnt how to insert an Exit function in your run executable, and to visualize the associated log message generated from the task completion*
 *Here the related piece of code of the run executable:*

 .. literalinclude:: src/dcs-hands-on/src/main/app-resources/hands-on-2/bash/my_node/run